Mobile Army Surgical Hospital: Conversion to Combat Support Hospital

-Worldwide, the last MASH unit in the U.S. Army was converted to a Combat Support Hospital on October 16, 2006.
+Internationally, the 212th MASH was converted to a Combat Support Hospital on October 16, 2006 as the last MASH unit.

 The 212th MASH's unit sign now resides at the Army Medical Department's Museum in San Antonio, Texas.

 In addition, one of the last MASH units worldwide was located in Pakistan serving as a civilian hospital to aid in recovery efforts following an earthquake in 2006.
 Known as the 212th MASH unit which was originally in Miesau, Germany, it was re-established for the Iraq War.
 In addition to treating soldiers, they treated over thirty thousand civilians.
 With an average survival rate of 97%, this was impressive considering how many victims there were of an earthquake and the longevity of these units from the late 1940s to the early 2000s.
 Although these hospitals were very effective in being able to provide suitable care to those in the battlefield and civilian populations, the MASH units soon became obsolete as MASH units were made for conventional wars; the Vietnam War, the Gulf War and the Iraq War were in different terrains than they were designed for resulting in different needs as they were much harder to traverse than Korea.
 New transportation vehicles such as the Bell H-13 (known as the first evac helicopter) and later the Sikorsky UH-60 made airmobile and other ground units ineffective in desert and tropical terrain.
-Lastly, technology made for treating patients in the operating room and elsewhere has gotten much more complex resulting in more space and care needed to treat soldiers along with much fewer troops being deployed.
+Lastly, technology made for treating patients in the operating room and elsewhere has gotten much more complex resulting in more space and care needed to treat soldiers along with many fewer troops being deployed.